University student activity travel insurance terms and conditions

 Process for Applying

 1. Any staff member supporting overseas student travel activities and/or organizing student travel bookings must submit the Overseas University Student Activity Form at least 30 days in advance of any travel, with details of all participating students and the nature of the activity to be undertaken overseas.
 This includes University funded and student self-funded travel.
 Please contact 360 International for access to the form.

 2. All funded University activity travel must be booked through the University's Travel Management Company (Orbit), in accordance with the Travel Policy.

 3a.
 All sub-doctoral students must record their travel plans and itinerary via the Student International Travel Registration Form at least 2 weeks prior to departure.
 Please contact 360 International if you are unsure whether your activity is considered approved University Student Activity Travel.

 3c.
 Any amendments to the original travel itinerary, including additional travel segments that are booked after submission of the Student International Travel Registration form and before or during the overseas journey, should be reported through the Additional Travel Form.

 4. Provided these University Student Activity Travel Insurance Terms & Conditions and other relevant University travel policies are met, insurance cover as stated in the insurance policy will apply for all trips registered prior to departure.

-5. Should additional cover be required, details of additional travel days to be covered by the student will be provided upon submitting the Student International Travel Registration Form, with information to contact the University's travel insurance broker to arrange payment.
+5. Should additional cover be required, details of additional travel days to be covered by the student will be provided upon submitting the Student International Travel Registration Form, with information to purchase the additional insurance through the University's travel insurance brokers online portal.

 6. Travellers who are New Zealand citizens/permanent residents are also expected to register their travel details on the Ministry of Foreign Affairs and Trade SafeTravel website.
 International students are recommended to register their travel with their home country equivalent.